-- Multiple Sites License – This lets you install Social Metrics Pro on multiple sites that you own.
-Includes free lifetime updates and support.
-Price = $47.00 (one-time).
+- Multiple Sites Licensing – This enables you to configure SocialMetricsPro on unlimited domains that you own.
+It includes free lifetime upgrades and support.
+Cost = $47.00 (one-time).

 SocialMetricsPro requires a self-hosted installation of WordPress and can be instantly downloaded after purchase.

-Social Metrics Pro is an ideal tool for beginners and advanced WordPress users alike.
-It tracks Tweets, Likes, Pins, +1s and more directly from your WordPress admin area.
+SocialMetricsPro is an ideal tool for beginners and advanced WordPress users alike.
+It tracks Tweets, Likes, Pins, +1s and more right from your WordPress admin area.

 We recommend Social Metrics Pro if you own or manage WordPress sites and want to make social marketing measurable.

 To learn more, check out the plugin here: SocialMetricsPro – Social Media Analytics For WordPress